phetsims/quadrilateral/doc/implementation-notes.md

 Here is an overview of the most important view components.
 - QuadrilateralScreenView: Entry point for the view, containing all view subcomponents.
 - QuadrilateralNode: Node for the quadrilateral shape, with VertexNode and SideNode instances.
-- SideNode: View component for a Side and implements input handling specific to a side.
+- SideNode: View component for a QuadrilateralSide and implements input handling specific to a side.
 - VertexNode: View component for a Vertex and implements input handling specific to a vertex.
 - QuadrilateralGridNode: View component for the grid, showing allowable vertex positions and making it easier to create reproducible shapes.
 - QuadrilateralModelViewTransform: The model has +x to the right and +y up with origin at the center of the grid.